m50d/m50d.github.com/_posts/2015-09-18-when-rust-makes-sense.md

 A new language is a huge undertaking, and popularity depends on many factors, so on some level it shouldn't be surprising when no (mainstream-ish) language has some precise combination of features.
 Even so, the way each of these languages manages to get something wrong feels like an indictment of the functional[4] community.

 It would be facile to propose new language - there are thousands out there, and no doubt one of them already ticks all my boxes.
-I have hope for all these languages,
+I have hope for all these languages, and I see some encouraging trends:

+ *

 <br />
 <p />